RAF HARROWBEER

 Airfield Walks

-The walk is a leisurely stroll around the airfield's remains, during which we tell the story of how RAF Harrowbeer came into being and recounting some of the exploits of the Squadrons stationed here.
+The walk is a leisurely stroll around the Airfield's remains, during which we tell the story of how RAF Harrowbeer came into being and recounting some of the exploits of the Squadrons stationed there.
 We explain what all the building bases were used for using archive pictures whenever possible.
 Anecdotes about the lives and deeds of the Station's personnel are recalled to make this an entertaining and informative afternoon's walk.